Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Open and closed non-Hermitian systems and use of right and left eigenvectors

-This demonstrates that in computing the expectation value in open quantum systems, we should use right eigenvectors of the non-Hermitian Hamiltonian and its Hermitian conjugate.
+This demonstrates that in computing the expectation value in open quantum systems, we should use right eigenvectors of the non-Hermitian Hamiltonian and its Hermitian conjugate for an observable of a Hermitian operator.
 This is why we used the right eigenvectors in computing the current expectation value~\eqref{eq900}, instead of the left eigenvectors given in Eq.~\eqref{eq520-1}.
-Let us remark that the expectation value~\eqref{eq900} is guaranteed to be real because the current operator is Hermitian.
+Let us stress again that the expectation value~\eqref{eq900} is guaranteed to be real because the current operator is Hermitian.